nikkNizz/Drawish/README.md

 #### Shapes
 As for the line.
 Click the [shapes] button, or select a shape from the selection box.
+The shape can be moved by dragging the area with the mouse or from keyboard (A W S Z keys).
 Shapes are: SQUARE, RECTANGLE, CIRCLE, ELLIPSE, TRIANGLE, ROUNDED RECT, STAR, ARROWS, CROSSES.
 The simple arrow can be rotated by moving the mouse along the top or bottom edge of the layer.
 While it can be enlarged by dragging the left and right edges.
 Border width is defined by line width box.